elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-are-the-key-characteristics-of-expressionism-and-how-are-they-demonstrated-in-edvard-munchs-the-scream.md

 seo:
   title: QuickTakes | Art History and Literature
   page_description: >-
-    This content explores the key characteristics of Expressionism and illustrates how they are exemplified in Edvard Munch's iconic work, The Scream, emphasizing emotional intensity and subjective experience.
+    An exploration of the key characteristics of Expressionism, focusing on how Edvard Munch's The Scream exemplifies this art movement through emotional intensity, bold colors, distorted forms, and exaggerated lines.
   page_keywords: >-
-    Expressionism, Edvard Munch, The Scream, emotional intensity, bold colors, distorted forms, exaggerated lines, subjective experience, art movement, 20th century art, anguish, existential dread, psychological turmoil
+    Expressionism, Edvard Munch, The Scream, emotional intensity, bold colors, distorted forms, exaggerated lines, subjective experience, art movement, early 20th century
 author: QuickTakes
 question: >-
     What are the key characteristics of Expressionism, and how are they demonstrated in Edvard Munch's The Scream?